prody/ProDy-website/tutorials/insty_tutorial/trajectory.rst

 structure (available as tutorial files).
 PDB file contains the coordinates of protein structure with water and counter ions.
 DCD file is a binary file that contains a short simulation computed in NAMD_ package (20 frames).
-The commands shown below are explained in *Trajectory Analysis* tutorial.
+The commands shown below are explained in `Trajectory Analysis tutorial`_.

 .. ipython:: python